GaussNav: Gaussian Splatting for Visual Navigation: Experiments

 where $N$ is the total number of episodes, $S_i$ is a binary success indicator for episode $i$, $l_i$ is the shortest path distance from the start position to the goal, and $p_i$ is the path length actually traversed by the agent.
 A higher SPL value indicates more efficient navigation.

-\subsection{Comparison to the state-of-the-art methods}
+\subsection{Comparison to the State-of-the-art Methods}

-We evaluate our proposed model against various baselines and previous state-of-the-art work, as presented in \cref{tab:main}.

-\textbf{RL Baseline.} The baseline model for the IIN task is trained end-to-end using Proximal Policy Optimization (PPO).
-Training is conducted from scratch as described by Schulman \etal \cite{schulman2017proximal}.
-Despite requiring a substantial 3.5 billion steps for the RL agent to converge, the ability to generalize to unseen scenes is lacking (row 1 in \cref{tab:main}).

-\textbf{OVRL-v2 Baseline.} Offline Visual Representation Learning v2 (OVRL-v2) was introduced by Karmesh et al. \cite{yadav2023ovrl}.
-This novel approach to model-free, end-to-end navigation policies underscores the importance of self-supervised pretraining for visual encoders and presents the innovation of a Compression Layer (CL).
+We evaluate our proposed model against various baselines and previous state-of-the-art work, as presented in \Cref{tab:main}.
+Unlike conventional IIN methods that generate a map for each episode, GaussNav constructs a map across episodes in a scene.
+The first block lists results from end-to-end baselines, and the second block includes methods designed for the MultiON task but implemented here for the IIN task.
+The third block of \Cref{tab:main} presents the performance of original state-of-the-art IIN methods, while the fourth block reports their performance when adapted to use scene map.

+\textbf{End-to-end Baselines.} We evaluate the performance of two end-to-end methods on the IIN task. \textit{RL Baseline} built a network that observes agent RGB $(\mathcal{V}_{RGB})$, agent depth $(\mathcal{V}_{D})$, the goal image $(\mathcal{V}_G)$, GPS coordinates $(x,z)$, and heading $(\theta)$.
+Visual observations are encoded with separate ResNet-18~\cite{he2016deep} encoders and GPS and heading are encoded with 32-dimensional linear layers.
+Then, these features are concatenated and encoded with a 2-layer LSTM.
+Finally, an action $a(t)$ is sampled from a categorical distribution.
+The network was trained from scratch using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.

+\textit{OVRL-v2}, proposed by Yadav \etal \cite{yadav2023ovrl}, introduced self-supervised pretraining for visual encoders in ImageGoal Navigation.
 Originally, OVRL-v2 was trained for the ImageGoal Navigation task.
-Direct application of OVRL-v2 to IIN task without fine-tuning yields suboptimal performance, as indicated by a Success of 0.006 (row 2 in \cref{tab:main}).
+Direct application of OVRL-v2 to IIN task without fine-tuning yields suboptimal performance, as indicated by a Success of 0.006 (row 2 in \Cref{tab:main}).
 This reduced efficacy can be attributed to several factors: the transition between scene datasets from Gibson \cite{xia2018gibson} to HM3D \cite{yadav2023habitat}, differences in robot embodiment from Locobot \footnote{\url{http://www.locobot.org/}} to Stretch, and a shift in the nature of goal destinations from image sources to image subjects.
-Fine-tuning OVRL-v2 specifically for IIN task on the HM3D dataset significantly improves outcomes, resulting in a Success of 0.248 (row 3 in \cref{tab:main}).
+Fine-tuning OVRL-v2 specifically for IIN task on the HM3D dataset significantly improves outcomes, resulting in a Success of 0.248 (row 3 in \Cref{tab:main}).

+\textbf{State-of-the-art Methods in MultiON.} The MultiON task shares many similarities with the Scene-specific Map representation we employ in evaluating GaussNav.
+We re-implement several state-of-the-art methods \cite{wani2020multion, chen2022learning, marza2023multi} from the MultiON task on the IIN benchmark.
+It is worth noting that we directly input the semantic category of the target object to the aforementioned methods.
+As the navigation requirements of the IIN task are at the instance level rather than the semantic level, this discrepancy in task formulation leaves room for performance improvement.